Questions this article answers:

 - Why is relationship building so important when selling Financial Services Technology?

 If you ever get the feeling that your industry is evolving more and more rapidly by the day, you’re not alone.
 This acceleration is especially felt in the financial services industry, where massive companies have to react nimbly to constant shifts in regulation, innovation, and consumer demand.
 Recognizing this push and working directly with your customers to alleviate its pressure over time is a strong way to win – and keep – a deal in FinServ.

 Emissary advisor John, former Group CIO at Fidelity, describes the FinServ industry as “an environment of constant change, constant movement to the next thing.”
-To land a sale and keep a customer, former execs from major FinServ players say to not only emphasize your solution’s specific value in the present, but also be ready to demonstrate how you’ll keep working and adapting with them into the future.
+To land a financial services technology sale and keep a customer, former execs from major FinServ players say to not only emphasize your solution’s specific value in the present, but also be ready to demonstrate how you’ll keep working and adapting with them into the future.

 Be specific, not generic